 La Vida Expeditions fulfills the Common Core Requirement.
 These expeditions are appropriate for anyone who has passed a school physical or a physical conducted by your primary physician.
 Most students come with no prior camping, canoeing or backpacking experience.
 The supportive, small-group environment will encourage you to achieve more than you ever dreamed possible.

 La Vida helps students prepare for a successful transition into college by building a sense of connectedness and community before they even begin.
 In the context of the outdoors, students learn how to lead and contribute by challenging themselves to break out of their comfort zone and by spending time alone in God’s Word.
 Faith is deepened and friendships are formed, setting a firm foundation of support for the college years.

 What it Looks Like

 Training begins with group initiatives/team-building games and ropes course.
-Skills & Activities include minimum-impact (Leave No Trace) camping skills, rock climbing, rappelling and backpacking, canoeing, or kayaking.
+Skills and activities include minimum-impact (Leave No Trace) camping skills, rock climbing, rappelling and backpacking or canoeing.
 Participants are trained with the skills that will allow them to become more self-sufficient later in the trip.